-"The meet was a great tune-up for next week's Meyo Invitational," Afridi said, "[That] will really show us where our training is at against some of the best schools in the nation.'
+"The meet was a great tune-up for next week's Meyo Invitational," Afridi said, "[That] will really show us where our training is at against some of the best schools in the nation."
 The Irish will host the Meyo Invitational Friday and Saturday, with events beginning at 7 p.m.
 Friday.
-Contact Nathan Dyer at ndyer@nd.edu

-A 24-hour retreat for questioning, bisexual, lesbian and gay students and their friends.

-Sign up in 114 Co-Mo or online at

-campusministry.nd.edu by Jan.
-31

-EVERYONE IS WELCOME!
+Contact Nathan Dyer at ndyer@nd.edu Join us for THE EIGHTH ANNUAL GLB RETREAT FEBRUARY 4-5 A 24-hour retreat for questioning, bisexual, lesbian and gay students and their friends.
+Sign up in 114 Co-Mo or online at campusministry.nd.edu by Jan.
+31 EVERYONE IS WELCOME!

 QUESTIONS?
 EMAIL AMAGEE@ND.EDU OR DZIMLICH@ND.EDU

+SPONSORED BY:

-SPONSORED BY: CAMPUS MINISTRY
+CAMPUS MINISTRY

 MEN'S BASKETBALL

 Brey issues challenge, team responds with win

 It wasn't when the little leprechaun sitting on the rim prevented Marcus Williams' layup from tying the game that told Mike Brey the Irish would come

 out victorious Sunday afternoon.
-It was

-when the

-where-hasseason dunk

-the suddenly

-Torin Francis

-came from

-dominant

-the Irish
+It was when the where-hasthat-been-allseason dunk came from the suddenly dominant Torin Francis a couple minutes earlier that told Brey the Irish